Tattoo of the Black Angel

 'Amanda, don't be such a baby,' Beth snapped at her.
 Amanda sighed heavily, looking forlornly at the window.
-It was ridiculous as there was nothing to see in the shop window apart from local advertisements, like "Wanted, Solo Singer for new and upcoming Punk Rock Band, the Shazmo's", or "Snake's for Sale, £130 O.N.O".
+It was ridiculous.
+There was nothing to see in the window apart from local advertisements.
+Two stood out in bright yellow flyers: "Wanted, Solo Singer for new and upcoming Punk Rock Band, the Shazmo's", or "Snake's for Sale, £130 O.N.O".
 It was a weird parlour run by a very heavily tattooed bald man.

 Pulling my coat tightly around me to ward against the cold, I followed the girls into the warm aromatic-smelling café and saw a small clean table by the window.

 'Oh hey, Tara,' Beth called waving at me.
 'Come and sit with us!'
 Amanda and Heather turned around; they gave me a small smile and beckoned me over.
 Taking my coat off, I sat opposite Amanda, she seemed sulky but I didn't ask why.

 'Have a look,' Beth smiled, passing me the menu.
 'We already know what we want; we come in here a lot.'

 I had a quick flick through and decided on something chocolaty.
 'Special hot chocolate it is.'

 Sitting directly in front of a still pouting Amanda, I tried to infiltrate their conversation about the upcoming Halloween Dance at the University.
 I wasn't planning on going, but I found their conversation interesting.

 'I was thinking of like a partly decapitated witch,' Beth said indicating her neck.
 'I could have a deep fake wound on the side of my neck with blood oozing from it, ooh that would be so cool.'

 Heather smiled.
 'Defo!
 And what about the witch costume?' she asked her.
 'Are you going for bare legs or those weird stripy leggings?'